keboola/connection-docs/management/project-export/index.md

 To store the export in the bucket root, leave the path empty.

 **Important**: The existing files will be overwritten.
-Optionally, you can select to export project structure only and no actual data will be exported.
+Optionally, you can select to export the project structure only and no actual data will be exported.

 {: .image-popup}
 ![Screenshot - Data Takeout](/tutorial/management/data-takeout.png)